 Eye Black Studies

-There have been a few different eye-black studies done over the past 20 years, including one by the University of New Hampshire and one by Yale University.
+There have been a few different eye black studies done over the past 20 years, including one by the University of New Hampshire and one by Yale University.
 Although these two studies (and most of the others) began with significant skepticism, and have all shown slightly different results, they have agreed that traditional eye grease made of beeswax, paraffin, and carbon does actually reduce glare and improve contrast sensitivity.
+The tests were conducted under bright sunlight rather than the bright lights that would be used in night games.

 The testing took place using the the Pelli Robson contrast sensitivity chart, which you have probably never heard of, but as you can see, the chart has different gradients of contrast.